-Included Meals: Breakfast, Lunch, Dinner

-Parco Naturale Puez-Odle: Sass de Pütia

-7 miles, moderate, with a one-hour challenging uphill section, 1,300-ft. elevation gain and 2,460-ft. elevation loss

-A sumptuous breakfast buffet fuels you for today's walk.
+Accommodation: Hotel Monte Sella, San Vigilio di Marebbe Included Meals: Breakfast, Lunch, Dinner DAY 5 Parco Naturale Puez-Odle: Sass de Putia 7 miles, moderate with a one-hour challenging uphill section, 1,150-ft. elevation gain and loss A sumptuous breakfast buffet fuels you for today's walk.
 Today's route is along the Sass de Pütia loop, which starts on a wide gravel path bordered with heather and bilberry.
 The path ascends gently past summer hay huts and small summer mountain cabins called baita belonging to the local Ladin people.
-Continuing through meadows, the trail narrows, skirting a mountain, and at this point, you encounter the day's greatest challenge-a 900-foot ascent of about an hour.
+Continuing through meadows, the trail narrows, skirting a mountain, and at this point, you encounter the day's greatest challenge-a 650-foot ascent of about an hour.
 Switchbacks make their way steeply up the hill, around large boulders, a trickling stream, and fields of Rhaetian poppies, with steps and timber traverses at the final push.
 The view from the top of the saddle, Pütia Fork, at about 7,700 feet, is well worth the effort.
-Take a deep breath as you admire rolling pastureland thick with yellow buttercups, gentians, pink mountain thrift, and views of the Puez group, Conturines group with Sasso della Santa Croce, the Fanes Range with Lagazuoi, and in the distance, Pelmo.

-Rounding Pütia Mountain, the route then joins the famous Alta Via 2 (the second of a network of eight long-distance footpaths through the Dolomites, called Alte Vie, meaning "high paths").
-These trails are weeklong routes and are served by numerous rifugi.
-The next mile or so is on a beautiful, level trail between green pastures and grazing cows, with views of the Puez, Fanes, and Conturine groups and the Odle, with Civetta appearing in the distance.
-Soon, you'll reach your lunch spot; pause to refuel and reward your efforts over a lunch of local specialties.
-Perhaps you'll try a hearty bowl of pasta, soup, or polenta.
+Take a deep breath as you admire rolling pastureland thick with yellow buttercups, gentians, pink mountain thrift, and views of the upper Badia Valley, the Fanes Range, and the Sella Group.
+Rounding Pütia Mountain, the route then joins the famous Alta Via 2 (the second of a network of eight longdistance footpaths through the Dolomites, called Alte Vie, meaning "high paths").
+These trails are weeklong routes and are served by numerous rifugi (alpine huts).
+The next mile or so is on a beautiful, level trail between green pastures and grazing cows, with views of the Sella group and the Odle.
+Soon, you'll see your lunch spot-the welcoming Rifugio Genova at 7,566 feet.
+Stunning views accompany a lunch of homemade mountain fare such as polenta with cheese, homemade noodles with mushrooms, and a local Forst beer.
 After lunch, you descend through sloping pasture to a valley of water mills-an open-air museum of sorts, complete with wooden sculptures-passing abundant wildflowers, while raptors soar overhead.
 A short drive brings you back to San Vigilio di Marebbe, where there is time to relax, stroll through town, or schedule an Ayurvedic massage, before gathering for dinner in the hotel's dining room.

-Included Meals: Breakfast, Dinner
+Accommodation: Hotel Monte Sella, San Vigilio di Marebbe Included Meals: Breakfast, Lunch, Dinner